VizlabRutgers/Hybrid-Eddy-detection/README.md

 VTK-8.2.0
 OpenCV-3.4.13

-IDE (if you need):
+IDE (Optional):
 QT-5.14.2

 Installation Steps:
 1. Install Cmake/CMake-gui.(not use the latest one as qt may not support that currently.
 Version 3.14 verified).
 2. (optional)Install qt5.
 3. Install Hdf5 and Netcdf first.
-4. Install VTK library, I use vtk 8.2 here. a)You may meet some problem because of the incompatible version of cmake or VTK library. b)You need to change the library path in CMakeList file. c)You may need to use apt-file command to find necessary file (for QT). d)If you are working in QT, you may need to compile VTK with QT.
+4. Install VTK library.
+    a)You may meet some problem because of the incompatible version of cmake or VTK library.
+    b)You need to change the library path in CMakeList file.
+    c)You may need to use apt-file command to find necessary file (for QT).
+    d)If you are working in QT, you may need to compile VTK with QT.
 6. Compile the source code by Cmake(or Do it in QT).
 7. Make file.
 8. You could see the excutable file "FT" in your folder.